 I know how to run a PHP Program in XAMPP!

 If PHP is NOT working (but the web server Apache is working), in that case only the following one line result will appear:

 If none of the above is happening, then you are doing something wrong somewhere else.

-So there goes your first PHP Program in XAMPP.
+So now you know how to run PHP Program in XAMPP.
 Happy Coding